 The BFR MAC CEs consists of either:

-- SCell BFR MAC CE; or
+- BFR MAC CE; or

-- Truncated SCell BFR MAC CE.
+- Truncated BFR MAC CE.

 The BFR MAC CEs are identified by a MAC subheader with LCID as specified in Table 6.2.1-2.

 BFR MAC CE has a variable size.
 It includes a bitmap and in ascending order based on the ServCellIndex, beam failure recovery information i.e. octets containing candidate beam availability indication (AC) for SCells indicated in the bitmap.
-A single octet bitmap is used when the highest ServCellIndex of this MAC entity's SCell configured with beam failure detection is less than 8, otherwise four octets are used.
+For BFR MAC CE, a single octet bitmap is used when the highest ServCellIndex of this MAC entity's SCell configured with beam failure detection is less than 8, otherwise four octets are used.

+For Truncated BFR MAC CE, a single octet bitmap is used for the following cases, otherwise four octets are used:

+- the highest ServCellIndex of this MAC entity's SCell configured with beam failure detection is less than 8; or

+- beam failure is detected for SpCell (as specified in Clause 5.17) and the SpCell is to be indicated in a Truncated BFR MAC CE and the UL-SCH resources available for transmission cannot accommodate the Truncated BFR MAC CE with the four octets bitmap plus its subheader as a result of LCP.

 The fields in the BFR MAC CEs are defined as follows:

+- SP: This field indicates beam failure detection (as specified in clause 5.17) for the SpCell of this MAC entity.
+The SP field is set to 1 to indicate that beam failure is detected for SpCell only when BFR MAC CE or Truncated BFR MAC CE is to be included into a MAC PDU as part of Random Access Procedure (as specified in 5.1.3a and 5.1.4), otherwise, it is set to 0.

-- Ci (SCell BFR MAC CE): This field indicates beam failure detection (as specified in clause 5.17) and the presence of an octet containing the AC field for the SCell with ServCellIndex i as specified in TS 38.331 [5].
+- Ci (BFR MAC CE): This field indicates beam failure detection (as specified in clause 5.17) and the presence of an octet containing the AC field for the SCell with ServCellIndex i as specified in TS 38.331 [5].
 If the Ci field set to 1, beam failure is detected and the octet containing the AC field is present for the SCell with ServCellIndex i.
 If the Ci field set to 0, the beam failure is not detected and octet containing the AC field is not present for the SCell with ServCellIndex i.
 The octets containing the AC field are present in ascending order based on the ServCellIndex;

-- Ci (Truncated SCell BFR MAC CE): This field indicates beam failure detection (as specified in clause 5.17) for the SCell with ServCellIndex i as specified in TS 38.331 [5].
+- Ci (Truncated BFR MAC CE): This field indicates beam failure detection (as specified in clause 5.17) for the SCell with ServCellIndex i as specified in TS 38.331 [5].
 If the Ci field set to 1, beam failure is detected and the octet containing the AC field for the SCell with ServCellIndex i may be present.
 If the Ci field set to 0, the beam failure is not detected and the octet containing the AC field is not present for the SCell with ServCellIndex i.
 The octets containing the AC field, if present, are incuded in ascending order based on the ServCellIndex.
 The number of octets containing the AC field included is maximised, while not exceeding the available grant size;

-NOTE: The number of the octets containing the AC field in the Truncated SCell BFR format can be zero.
+NOTE: The number of the octets containing the AC field in the Truncated BFR format can be zero.